Title

 (1) Members of the Duluth transit authority;

-(3) City public works staff;
+(2) City public works and utility staff;

-(4) City sustainability and resiliency staff;
+(3) City sustainability and resiliency staff;

-(5) City planning and economic development staff;
+(4) City planning and economic development staff;

 (6) Transportation advocacy groups; and